HusseinSamy/Recipe-Book/README.md

 I love being an interactive student when it comes to taking courses, so while I was taking this Angular course, I coded the course's project on my own and when I get stuck, I get back to the lecture and watch how the instructor have solved the problem that I was facing.

 ## What I have learned in this course?
-This is an intensive Angular course ( over 30 hours of content ) so I learned alot about angular, like:
+This is an intensive Angular course ( over 30 hours of content ) so I learned a lot about angular, like:
 * Using the Angular CLI development tool
 * Components
 * Directives